 TOMS Shoes: the costs of giving back

+With the holiday season in full swing, it is apparent that now is as much the time for buying as it is for giving back.
 The popular brand/social charity TOMS Shoes has made a big business out of striking the balance between giving and receiving.
 Its trademarked one-for-one model promises consumers that for each pair of shoes they buy for themselves, another will be placed on the foot of a child in need.

 TOMS employees and volunteers currently drop shoes in more than 50 countries, from Angola to Zambia, according to the TOMS website, and as of September 2010, TOMS has given over one million pairs of new shoes to children in need.

 But does the one-for-one charity model really help people in need?
 And how should socially-conscious consumers choose to give back?